Scroll down to view the guide.

 Petroleum jelly around curved slot.

-The pressure of the clamp is in relation to the amount of pressure applied to the operating handle, however in time the maximum clamping pressure can reduce due to wear on the friction black (hidden within the machine).
-Compensation for this can be made by adjusting the two small grub screws in the operating handle housing as shown.
+Compensation for this can be made by adjusting the two small grub screws (labelled B) in the operating handle housing as shown.
 Turning the screws lightly clockwise until they stop moving and then undoing them by quarter of a turn should provide an acceptable pressure, but further small adjustments can be made to increase or decrease the pressure as required.

 When cutting tough materials it is essential that the clamping system operates at its’ optimum, the moving clamp bar must press evenly onto the board being cut and not clamp it only at the top or bottom.